Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

-In Section 6, we pass from the convergence, in the space of finite measures on the space of configurations and in the space of finite measures in the space of finite measures, of rescaled radial parts of Pickrell measures to the convergence, in the space of finite measures on the Pickrell set, of finite-dimensional approximations of Pickrell measures.
-In particular, in this section we establish the vanishing of the ``Gaussian parameter'' for ergodic components of infinite Pickrell measures.
-Proposition \ref{weakconfpick} proved in this section allows us to complete the proof of Proposition \ref{weak-pick}.

-The final Section 7 is mainly devoted to the proof of Lemma \ref{main-lemma}, which relies on the well-known asymptotics of the Harish-Chandra-Itzykson-Zuber orbital integrals.
-Combining Lemma \ref{main-lemma} with Proposition \ref{weak-pick}, we conclude the proof of Theorem \ref{mainthm}.

 The paper has three appendices.
-In Appendix A, we collect the needed facts about the Jacobi orthogonal polynomials, including the recurrence relation between the $n$-th Christoffel-Darboux kernel corresponding to parameters $(\alpha, \beta)$ and the $n-1$-th Christoffel-Darboux kernel corresponding to parameters $(\alpha+2, \beta)$.
+In Appendix~A, we collect the needed facts about the Jacobi orthogonal polynomials, including the recurrence relation between the $n$-th Christoffel-Darboux kernel corresponding to parameters $(\alpha, \beta)$ and the $n-1$-th Christoffel-Darboux kernel corresponding to parameters $(\alpha+2, \beta)$.

 Appendix B is devoted to determinantal point processes on spaces of configurations.
-We start by recalling the definition of the space of configurations, its Borel structure and its topology; we next introduce dterminantal point processes, recall the Macch{\`{\i}}-Soshnikov Theorem and the rule of transformation of kernels under a change of variables.
+We start by recalling the definition of the space of configurations, its Borel structure and its topology; we next introduce determinantal point processes, recall the Macch{\`{\i}}-Soshnikov Theorem and the rule of transformation of kernels under a change of variables.
 We next recall the definition of multiplicative functionals on the space of configurations, formulate the result of \cite{Buf-umn} (see also \cite{Buf-CIRM}) that a determinantal point process times a multiplicative functional is again a determinantal point process and give an explicit representation of the resulting kernels; in particular, we recall the representation from \cite{Buf-umn}, \cite{Buf-CIRM} for kernels of induced processes.

-Finally, in Appendix C we recall the construction of Pickrell measures following a computation of Hua Loo-Keng \cite{Hua} as well as the observation of Borodin and Olshanski \cite{BO} in the infinite case and then, using Kakutani's Theorem in the same way as Borodin and Olshanski \cite{BO}, prove that Pickrell measures corresponding to distrinct values of the parameter $s$ are mutually singular.
+In Appendix C we recall the construction of Pickrell measures following a computation of Hua Loo-Keng \cite{Hua} as well as the observation of Borodin and Olshanski \cite{BO} in the infinite case.

-\subsection{The Infinite Bessel Point Process.}
+\subsection{The Infinite Bessel Point Process}

-\subsubsection{Outline of the construction.}
+\subsubsection{Outline of the construction}

 Take $n\in {\mathbb N}$, $s\in {\mathbb R}$, and endow the cube $(-1,1)^n$ with the measure